-Testing Against One-Sided Alternatives Testing Against Two-Sided iviotivatio
+Alternatives

+Testing Again

+Two-Sided

+Alternatives

-Two-sheed Alternatives Testing Other Hypotheses about the β_j Computing p-Value for t Tests Practical (Economic versus Statistical Significance
+Testing Other Hypotheses about the $\beta_j$ Computing p-Value for t Tests Practical (Economic versus Statistical Significance viotivati

-- Sometimes want to test more than one hypothesis, which then includes multiple parameters. - ullet Generally, it is not valid to look at individual t statistics. - We need a specific statistic used to test joint hypotheses.
+- Sometimes want to test more than one hypothesis, which then includes multiple parameters. - Generally, it is not valid to look at individual t statistics. - We need a specific statistic used to test joint hypotheses.